mahlas-network/mahlas-network.github.io/parts/uncategorized/guide-howToStartNewMahlas.md

-* This should be a guide to start a new Mahlas based on real world examples.
+This document should be a guide about how to start a new Mahlas based on real world examples.

-* This guide should be updated on the run.
+# Description

-* Every Mahlas is a different feeling/algorithm/way to communicate.
+Every Mahlas is a different feeling/algorithm/way to communicate which should explained in its Whitepaper upon creation.
-* Some Mahlas's could be similar to each other but just based on different localities.
+A Whitepaper is similar to a DNA.
+Some Mahlas's could be similar to each other but just based on different localities.
-* Any Mahlas can have a speed of change.
-This will define how they might change in time.
+* Any Mahlas can have a speed of change which will define how they might change in time.
-* Every Mahlas description is kind of a DNA and creators can be part of many Mahlas's.
-* Every task done, decision made is a way to effect the Mahlas.
-* Possible funding systems or trust systems might be offered.
-The creator must choose one of them or create a new one.
-* Every Mahlas must have a whitepaper.
-* Every Mahlas must have a fitness function.

-Some other properties :
+* Creators interact and effect a Mahlas with every task they do or decision they make.

+# White Paper

+## Description

 * Name
 * Main language(s)
 * Locality : Will the artist be a local one or else.
 * Medium(s)
-* Creation speed
-* Characteristics

-# White Paper

-In a white paper:
 * Mahlas's medium or media should be decided
 * Likes and dislikes of Mahlas could be added (for ex:This Mahlas hates bananas, loves cats)
 * Political views
 * Style of creation
+* Creation speed
+* Characteristics
 * Variety in time *This could effect every other option*
 * Reaction to populism in art

+## Fitness Function

 ## Human Resources